-John W. Pietrowicz, 49.
-Mr. Pietrowicz has served as our Senior Managing Director, Business Development and Corporate Finance since 2010.
-Mr. Pietrowicz joined us in 2003 and since then has held various positions of increasing responsibility, including his most recent position of Managing Director and Deputy Chief Financial Officer from 2009 to 2010 and Managing Director, Corporate Finance and Treasury from 2006 to 2009.
+John W. Pietrowicz, 50.
+Mr. Pietrowicz has served as our Chief Financial Officer since December 2014.
+Previously, Mr. Pietrowicz served as our Senior Managing Director, Business Development and Corporate Finance since 2010.
+Mr. Pietrowicz joined us in 2003 and since then has held various positions of increasing responsibility, including his most recent position of Senior Managing Director, Business Development and Corporate Finance since 2010 and Managing Director and Deputy Chief Financial Officer from 2009 to 2010 and